-Millionaire Cake is a fantastic riff on its a certain caramel shortbread bar.
+Millionaire Cake is a fantastic riff on the caramel shortbread bar.
 Layers of brown sugar sponge cake are piled full of caramel sauce, chocolate ganache and homemade shortbread.
 Who wants seconds?

 One of my favourite pastimes is dreaming up new cake recipes and working out how to style them.
 I've been toying with the idea of a millionaire cake since the summer.
 But it was only last week that I finally got around to writing my thoughts down.